Filing a Complaint with the Enforcement Division

 If you are sending documents or records with your complaint, please be sure to keep a copy for yourself.

-The Commission does not acknowledge online complaints by email.
+The Commission does not acknowledge complaints by email.
 If you would like an acknowledgment, an oral acknowledgment will be provided.
-You will need to call the Enforcement Division at 617-371-9500 and provide your name, telephone number, email address, date you submitted the complaint online and the name of the person about whom you are complaining.
+You will need to call the Enforcement Division at 617-371-9500 and provide your name, telephone number, email address, date you emailed the complaint and the name of the person about whom you are complaining.